tamarintech/MarlinDev/README.md

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />
  Documentation has moved to the [wiki](https://github.com/MarlinFirmware/Marlin/wiki).

-## This is the library version of the code which produces the Marlin Firmware
+## This is the source code which produces the Marlin Firmware
 In order to build the firmware, you will also need a build environment.
-The official build environment is based on recent version of the [Arduino IDE 1.6.5](https://github.com/MarlinFirmware/MarlinDev/tree/IDE_1.6.5) and [later](https://github.com/MarlinFirmware/MarlinDev/tree/IDE_1.6.6).
-Start by following instructions found in those branches and then return here to add the actual source code for the firmware.
+The official build environment is based on the beta version of the [Arduino IDE 1.6.6 (Hourly Builds)](https://www.arduino.cc/Main/Software).

 ## Development Only